odoo/odoo/doc/howtos/backend.rst

 although supporting client features (e.g. new data representation such as interactive maps) can be added to the client.

-In order to start the server, simply invoke the command :ref:`odoo.py
+In order to start the server, simply invoke the command :ref:`odoo-bin
 <reference/cmdline>` in the shell, adding the full path to the file if
 necessary:

 .. code:: bash

-    odoo.py
+    odoo-bin

 The server is stopped by hitting ``Ctrl-C`` twice from the terminal, or by killing the corresponding OS process.